 In the Analysis menu you can find features for investigating attacks.
 Events shows a list of threats encountered by protected devices.
 These include access to risky websites, malicious file downloads, and attempts to quarantine suspected malware.
 Clicking on an item displays more details, such as the IP address and port of the threat website, and the hash of the malicious file.
-This lets you take action against the threats, such as blacklisting the file or website.
+This lets you take action against the threats, such as blacklisting the file or website and/or starting isolation of the endpoint for triage.
 If you right-click a file's hash here, you have the option Investigate in Cisco Threat Response.

 This opens a separate console, which provides additional analysis data.
-Cisco tell us that this includes information from 3rd-party security services as well as their own.
-The Detections/Quarantine page is similar, but filters the information down to actual malware encounters.

-You can drill down even further on the File Analysis page, which shows you the specific behavioural indicators for detecting a file as malicious.
+Cisco tell us that this includes information from third-party security services as well as their own.
+The Detections/Quarantine page is similar.
+However, it filters the information down to actual malware encounters.
+You can drill down even further on the File Analysis page.
+This shows you the specific behavioural indicators for detecting a file as malicious.
 To see which legitimate programs have been involved in malware encounters, take a look at the Threat Root Cause page.
 A coloured pie chart shows you the distribution of malware encountered by specific applications, such as chrome.exe or explorer.exe.
 On the Prevalence page, the number of devices affected by a particular threat is shown.
-Under Vulnerable Software, programs with known vulnerabilities are listed, along with CVE-ID and CVSS info to help identify and resolve the problem.
-Finally, Reports provides a very detailed weekly report, covering numerous items such as threats, compromises and vulnerabilities.
+Under Vulnerable Software, programs with known vulnerabilities are listed.
+There is also CVE-ID and CVSS info to help identify and resolve the problem.
+Finally, Reports provides a very detailed weekly report.
+This covers numerous items such as threats, compromises and vulnerabilities.
 These are illustrated with coloured bar and doughnut charts.
 The Outbreak Control menu provides options for blocking or whitelisting specific applications and IP addresses.
-There are also custom detection options, which mean you can block the installation of any program you consider to be harmful or unwanted anywhere on the network.
+There are also custom detection options.
+These let you block the installation of any program you consider to be harmful or unwanted anywhere on the network.
 You can also run IOC (indicator of compromise) scans.

-The Windows endpoint client has a very simple GUI, which allows users to run scans and view the logs.
+The Windows desktop protection software has a very simple GUI, which allows users to run scans and view the logs.
 Both of these functions open in separate, larger windows.
 Users can also view settings, but by default these are locked down.
 Users have a choice of scans they can run.
 Options are Flash Scan (running processes), Custom Scan, Full Scan and Rootkit Scan.

-By default, malware copied to the system is silently detected and deleted, i.e. without an alert being shown.
-However, this can be configured by policy to show notifications.
+Malware is detected and quarantined on file copy.
+By default, detection is silent, i.e. no alert is shown to the user.
+However, the endpoint software can be configured by policy to show notifications.